-Baked Beef and Cheese Tacos will be my favorite meal prep.
-They were a huge hit tonight, and they can feed a small army.
-What I like about these baked beef and cheese tacos is that it uses real beef and real cheese--no fat-free or reduced-fat cheese.
+These Healthy Baked Beef and Cheese Tacos will always be one of my favorite meal preps.
+They can feed a small army, but they freeze and reheat perfectly--side note, 26 tacos is the correct number of tacos you should make, if not more.
+What I like about these healthy baked beef and cheese tacos is that it uses real beef and real cheese--no fat-free or reduced-fat cheese in my house.

 The beef and cheese taco filling will make a little more than 3 ¼ cups of filling which will make 26 tacos.
 Cook the meat first and let cool before assembly.
 Again, you can even do this the night before and put it in the refrigerator.